 “Homoeopathy has helped my twins with their bedwetting in just two months!
 Cleaning up two sets of soggy sheets and clothing everyday was quite a hectic chore for me as they were way past their diaper age.
 Thank you Dr Madan for curing them!”

 ~ Testimonial by a parent from United Kingdom.

 The sight of damp sheets, wet pajamas and an embarrassed child lurking in the hallway is a familiar scene in many homes.
-For many parents patience runs thin after a while.
-From comforting to admonishing the child, where nothing seems to work, Homeopathy is known to do wonders.
+For many parents, patience runs thin after a while.
+From comforting to admonishing the child, where nothing seems to work, Homoeopathy is known to do wonders.
 Bed-wetting isn’t a sign of toilet training gone bad.
 It’s often just a normal part of a child’s development.

 Bed-wetting, also called nighttime incontinence or nocturnal enuresis, is involuntary urination while asleep after the age at which staying dry at night can be reasonably expected.
 Most kids outgrow bed-wetting on their own and are fully toilet trained by age 5, but there’s really no target date for developing complete bladder control.
 Between the ages of 5 and 7, your child may still be developing nighttime bladder control.

 While a large majority of children have no underlying disease that explains their bedwetting, in about 1% of children who routinely wet the bed, an underlying disease is identified.
 Well, that doesn’t mean that the child who wets the bed can control it or is doing it on purpose.
 We must also know that they are not lazy, willful, or disobedient either.
 Bedwetting is most often a developmental issue.
 It’s a problem that needs to be tackled with patience and understanding.